Last reviewed on 4th September 2023 by Martin Alexander (Mortgage Advisor)

 My only income is from Universal Credit

 If you’re claiming Universal Credit, it’s likely you’ll have a low income or be unemployed.
-It can be very difficult to get a mortgage under these circumstances, but it may still be possible.
+Getting a mortgage under these circumstances can be very difficult, but it may still be possible.

 To improve your chances, speak to a mortgage advisor who can assess your current situation in greater detail.
 We’ll then search for any potential lenders that are suitable, as you’ll be classed as a high-risk applicant.
 Applying with lenders yourself could result in you being declined.